 A former educator, recruitment consultant, and now a full stack developer, Daniel Goh enjoys learning new programming languages and a bit of cycling at the side.
 He began his programming education through an online course, before signing up for a coding bootcamp and joining Tinkerbox.
 Currently, Daniel is working with Ruby and Rails to develop web applications with a focus on high code quality.

 Gia is a User Experience consultant who seeks to collaborate with people to understand their needs and integrate the insights to create positive experiences.
 She has had agency experience in Foolproof and Splash Interactive, and is currently guiding batches of students in General Assembly on Experience Design.
 Gia oversees design for the NGOs.

-Batch 3 of the TechLadies Bootcamp happens between 29 Jul - 14 Oct.
-Applications open on 9 May and closes strictly on 3 Jul.
+Batch 3 of the TechLadies Bootcamp happened between 29 Jul - 14 Oct 2017.
+Applications opened on 9 May and closed on 3 Jul 2017.

-Batch 3 of the TechLadies Bootcamp will only be teaching the Ruby programming language only.
+Batch 3 of the TechLadies Bootcamp only taught the Ruby programming language.

 Who is the TechLadies Bootcamp designed for?

 The TechLadies Bootcamp is designed to help women with some basic coding background to switch careers into the tech industry.
 You should be at least 21 years old, or at an age where it is impossible for you to be formally educated in Computer Science.
 We will also guide you through writing your resume, preparing for tech interviews and make introductions to recruiting companies.

 Yea, sure!
 As long as you can be in Singapore legally throughout the 12 weeks, you are welcome to apply!
 Our previous batch saw folks from Malaysia, China, U.K, Singapore, U.S.A, Indonesia, and Australia.
 We are unable to help with securing visa or other paperwork, so please make sure that you are good to participate.

 What is the level of commitment required for participants?